puppetlabs/puppetlabs-registry/README.markdown

-In order to make sure only the values specified via Puppet are associated with a particular key, use the `purge_values => true` parameter of the `registry_key` resource.
-Enabling this feature will delete any values not managed by Puppet.
+In order to make sure only the values specified via Puppet are associated with a particular key, use the `purge_values => true` parameter of the `registry_key` resource. **Enabling this feature will delete any values not managed by Puppet.**

 The `registry::purge_example` class provides a quick and easy way to see a demonstration of how this works.
 This example class has two modes of operation determined by the Facter fact `PURGE_EXAMPLE_MODE`: 'setup' or 'purge'.

 To run the demonstration, make sure the `registry::purge_example` class is included in the node catalog, then set an environment variable in Power Shell.
-This will set up a registry key that contains six values.
+This will set up a Registry key that contains six values.

     PS C:\> $env:FACTER_PURGE_EXAMPLE_MODE = 'setup'
     PS C:\> puppet agent --test